CSE 509, System Security, Fall 2020

 |Contact:|| nick[email squiggly thingy] cs.stonybrook.edu|

 Important: When sending me an email about the course, make sure your title starts with "[CSE 509]" (without the quotes).
 Mislabeled or unlabeled emails will, most likely, not be read.

-The course will consist of lectures, paper readings of classic papers as well as bleeding-edge research ones, and a course project.
+The course will consist of lectures, assignments, and a course project.

 Some of the topics that we will cover are the following:

 - Security properties (Confidentiality, Integrity, Availability)

 - Access Control (Access control Matrix, Mandatory Access Control, Discretionary Access Control, RBAC, Hierarchical RBAC, Bell-LaPadula, Biba Integrity Model, Chinese wall, ACLs, Capabilities)

 - Process separation and Virtual Memory

 - State of Practice Defenses against low-level attacks (ASLR, DEP, Canaries)